MEET THE PROGRAM LEADS

 Summer Naturalist

-Hannah is a young naturalist living on the lands of the Lkwungen-speaking (Songhees and Esquimalt) and W̱SÁNEĆ peoples and is of Romanian, Italian, and British descent.
-She has an undergraduate degree in Biology, and has spent her post-graduation years researching leafhoppers, surveying birds on Vancouver Island, and restoring ecosystems.
-Hannah spends her time crouching over bugs, boating, birdwatching, and reading pulp sci-fi.
-This is their first season working on the BC Biodiversity crew.
+Hi all, I'm a young naturalist living on the lands of the Lkwungen-speaking (Songhees and Esquimalt) and W̱SÁNEĆ peoples and is of Romanian, Italian, and British descent.
+I have an undergraduate degree in Biology, and have spent my post-graduation years researching leafhoppers, surveying birds on Vancouver Island, and restoring ecosystems.
+I spend my time crouching over bugs, boating, birdwatching, and reading pulp sci-fi.
+This is my first season working on the BC Biodiversity crew.

 ALUMNI